The meaning of Bartimaeus is ‘Son of Honour’. Jesus healing blind Bartimaeus suggests that honouring God opens the door to healing.

 Song of Solomon 2:15

-How often do we get caught up in those issues which aren’t so important?
+Do you ever waste time on trivial matters?
 The worry over the future, the hurt caused by people’s words or the fear of what people think of us.

 All these things distract us from the amazing life God has for us.
 Bartimaeus rose above self-occupation and focused on Jesus.